sergio-abreu/note-taking-app-backend-golang/README.md

 5. Copy a note.
 6. Delete a note.
 7. Schedule a reminder to a note.
+8. Reschedule a reminder.
+9. Delete a reminder.
-8. Send an email in the schedule reminder.
+10. Send an email in the schedule reminder.